Cornel West: Dispute with Lawrence Summers

+Post

-West left Harvard after a widely publicized dispute with then-President Lawrence Summers in 2002.
-That year, West returned to Princeton, where he helped found the Center for African-American studies in 2006.
+In 2002, West returned to Princeton, where he helped found the Center for African American studies in 2006.
 In 2012, West left Princeton and returned to the institution where he began his teaching career, Union Theological Seminary.
-His departure from Princeton, unlike his departure from Harvard, was quite amicable.
 He continued to teach occasional courses at Princeton in an emeritus capacity as the Class of 1943 University Professor in the Center for African American Studies.

-West returned to Harvard in November 2016, leaving Union Theological Seminary for a nontenured position as Professor of the Practice of Public Philosophy, jointly appointed at the Harvard Divinity School and the Graduate School of Arts and Sciences Department of African and African-American Studies.
+West returned to Harvard in November 2016, leaving Union Theological Seminary for a nontenured position as Professor of the Practice of Public Philosophy.
+He was appointed jointly at the Harvard Divinity School and the Graduate School of Arts and Sciences Department of African and African American Studies.